queenie-lee/java-sml-interpreter/README.md

 ## 🏗️ Architecture

-The interpreter follows a layered architecture:
+The interpreter follows a layered architecture for executing SML programs:

 ```mermaid
 graph TD